These playbooks cover the operating layer behind Vietnam group travel: quote assumptions, departure checks, arrival handling, and daily delivery.

 How to protect Central Vietnam group days.

-What guides need to know before the group arrives.
+Guide briefing before the group arrives.

 Comfort, walking distance, meals, and fatigue control.

-Most Vietnam group travel problems are easier to prevent before the proposal is finalized.
-Share the group size, market, dates, budget level, pace, and must-see places.
-We can suggest a cleaner structure before quoting the ground operation.
+Share the group size, market, dates, budget level, pace, and must-see places before the route is locked.
+We can review the structure before quoting the ground operation.